Table of Contents[Hide][Show]

 - Mix a simple veggie broth with a knuckle of turmeric, scallions, and black pepper.

 - Set to simmer and 15 minutes later you have a knockout nutritional meal.

 Dr. Andrew Weil, known as the father of integrative medicine, believes in the healing benefits of turmeric as well.
 He prefers his beverage cool and unsweetened.

 - Simply add a heaping ½ teaspoon of turmeric to 2 cups of boiling water.

 - Pair with lemon or ginger for optimal benefits.

 4. Take Turmeric Supplements for Less Hassle

-Taking turmeric in capsule form is the most simplistic way to gather all of the amazing benefits without the mess (turmeric definitely stains!) or in liquid form with this amazing organic product Purathrive that we love:
+Taking turmeric in capsule form is the most simplistic way to gather all of the amazing benefits without the mess (turmeric definitely stains!) or in liquid form (we love Purality Health Organic Liposomal Turmeric Extract).